 How many scholarships and how much money do you award each year?

 The number of scholarships that we award and the amount of each award varies by scholarship from year to year.
-Last year, we awarded more than $2.2 million to nearly 1,000 recipients.
+Last year, we awarded more than $2.7 million to more than 900 students.